amirhossein-hkh/pong-dqn/README.md

 More training is needed for the agent to able to win all the games.

+With few minor changes the code can be used in other gym environments as well.
 | ![demo.gif](doc/demo.gif) |
 |:--:|
 | *The right player is the RL agent* |